-Everyday fresh tourists to Southeast Asia land in Bangkok to start their journey throughout Thailand and its surrounding countries.
+Everyday tourists book a flight to Southeast Asia and a few months later they land in Bangkok to start their journey throughout Thailand and its surrounding countries.
 Everyday tourists also gets scammed by Bangkok’s ‘seasoned’ tourist touts, taxis and tuk tuk drivers.
 In this article, we hope to provide you informative, current and reliable information on how to safely get from Don Mueang Airport to Khaosan Road – the epicentre of Bangkok’s backpacking culture.
 Previously, Don Mueang International Airport was the city’s largest hub for flights.
-Now in 2015, Don Mueang primarily has ‘budget airlines’ such as Air Asia landing and departing from its runways with the newer Suvarnabhumi International Airport mainly servicing the ‘non-budget’ airlines.
-Many tourists still fly into Don Mueang because the budget airline carriers in Southeast Asia are immensely popular.
+Now in 2017, Don Mueang primarily has ‘budget airlines’ such as Air Asia landing and departing from its runways with the newer Suvarnabhumi International Airport mainly servicing the ‘non-budget’ airlines.
+Many tourists still book their flights into Don Mueang because the budget airline carriers in Southeast Asia are immensely popular.
 Therefore, if you don’t fly into Don Mueang on your initial flight into Thailand from Europe, the Middle East or North America, there is a pretty solid chance that you will before you leave Southeast Asia.

 Once you arrive at Don Mueang Airport technically there are a few options to get to Khaosan Rd., however based on our recent to Bangkok, we wouldn’t recommend taking a bus or the train from the airport unless you are on a very, very strict budget.
 This makes taking a taxi much more practical and efficient.
 You should have no problem finding your hotel in Khaosan after reading this.

 Here is a step-by-step guide on how to get from Don Mueang Airport to Khaosan Road:

 1. The first step is booking your flight ticket to Don Mueang.
 Once you land at Don Mueang, clear immigration and customs.